nsdt-zhaw/ChargeFabrica/README.md

 1  [Installation and QuickStart Tutorial](https://www.youtube.com/watch?v=Io8mPTLpUPw)

-## Computation Time
+## Computation Time using Newton method
-The 1D compute time with ions enabled on a Intel(R) Core(TM) i9-12900 desktop PC is roughly 1-2 minutes.
+The 1D compute time with ions enabled on a Intel(R) Core(TM) i9-12900 desktop PC is roughly 30 seconds.

-The 2D compute time with ions enabled on a dedicated server with AMD EPYC 74F3 processor for ~100k elements is roughly 2 hours.
+The 2D compute time with ions enabled on a dedicated server with AMD EPYC 74F3 processor for ~100k elements is roughly 45 minutes.

 It is therefore **strongly** recommended to test the code in 1D before moving to 2D.